jfcloutier/karma_system/design_changes.md

 Stress makes a CA more *plastic*.
 When stressed, it is more likely to:

 * revise its causal model
-* temporarily ignore aquired affordance habits
+* temporarily ignore aquired habits (e.g. affordances)
 * temporarily ignore strongly held experiences, to act instead on other experiences
 * lower its threshold for action
 * trigger its mitosis or apoptosis